 At this time, the new authorization for a third or booster dose is not intended for people whose immune system has decreased with age such as what happens with many other adults, especially those in nursing homes, or for people with chronic diseases such as diabetes.

 The third dose can be given 28 days or more after the second vaccine shot.
 For people who received either Pfizer or Moderna’s mRNA COVID-19 vaccine, a third dose of the same vaccine should be used.
 If the mRNA vaccine given for the first two doses is not available or is unknown, either mRNA COVID-19 vaccine product may be administered.
 A person should not receive more than three mRNA vaccine doses.
+COVID-19 booster shots for persons who are immunocompromised are currently available from doctors’ offices, pharmacies and local health departments.

 What are the requirements for getting a COVID booster shot?

-An honor type system will be used for those who meet the categories listed above.
+As of right now, an honor type system will be used for those who meet the categories listed above.
 No prescription or other kinds of documentation from doctors showing you have are immunocompromised will be required for people to get the third shot of the Pfizer or Moderna vaccine.
 If you meet one of the categories above, you should bring your COVID-19 Vaccination Record Card with you when requesting the vaccine at a pharmacy, clinic, or other vaccination site.
 This is the card you received when you got your first shot and indicates the type of vaccine you received and dates of the first and second shots.

 If you are uncertain if you are eligible for a COVID-19 booster vaccine, check with your primary care physician or other doctor if you are being treated for cancer or other conditions that compromise your immune system.